 This past spring, in its 117th season, the historic Barker Playhouse staged a production of Into the Woods, the much-loved musical by Stephen Sondheim and James Lapine.
 In reimagining classic fairy tales such as Cinderella, Little Red Riding Hood, Jack and the Beanstalk and Rapunzel, the play suggests: Be careful what you wish for.

-In addition to a commitment to performance, Anna is also a doctoral student at the School of Public Health, concentrating in Health Services Research.
-She wrapped up her role from Into the Woods in April while simultaneously completing the first year of her Ph.D.
+In addition to her commitment to performance, Anna is also a doctoral student in the School of Public Health, focused on Health Services Research.
+She wrapped up her Into the Woods role in April while simultaneously completing the first year of her Ph.D.

 How did she manage these two intensive tasks at once?

-Anna’s been following a dual path of theater and science since growing up in the Bay Area.
-Alongside her early love of singing and performing, she found inspiration in her mother, Professor Lisa Barcellos, a genetic epidemiologist at UC Berkeley who role-modeled a vocation in public health.
+Anna’s been following a dual path of theater and science since growing up in California's Bay Area.
+Alongside her early love of singing and performing, she found inspiration from her mother, Professor Lisa Barcellos, a genetic epidemiologist at UC Berkeley who role-modeled a vocation in public health.

 As an undergraduate, Anna performed in student-run theater while committing academically to the sciences.
 She graduated from UC Berkeley with a B.S. in molecular environmental biology and a B.A. in public health.
 She then received a Master of Public Health from the UC Berkeley School of Public Health with a focus on epidemiology and biostatistics.